When you think about Facebook you don’t really think “yard sales!”

 You can also find them by searching in the search box at the top of the page.

-8 Reasons why Facebook Yard Sales are a better alternative to Craigslist
+Why Facebook Yard Sales Are a Better Alternative to Craigslist

 If you think about it, this is a much better option than advertising on Craigslist or other sites like Craigslist, as anyone who is on Facebook has a profile, and you can check into exactly who they are.

 There are several other advantages to buying and selling on Facebook: